kushaldas/lym/docs/workbook.rst

     sudo lymsetup deleteuser

-Remove the fatima user from the system
+Remove the fatima user from the system.

-To verify
+To verify:

 ::